With Kickstarter, Lowell finds life for 'Beside Still Waters'

-LOS ANGELES (Reuters) - When 50 people each pledged $250 towards Chris Lowell’s directorial debut “Beside Still Waters” on Kickstarter, the actor rewarded them by getting slapped in the face 50 times, and sending them videos of the action.
+LOS ANGELES, Nov 23 (Reuters) - When 50 people each pledged $250 towards Chris Lowell’s directorial debut “Beside Still Waters” on Kickstarter, the actor rewarded them by getting slapped in the face 50 times, and sending them videos of the action.

 That was in addition to sending backers photos from the set, annotated scripts, signed prints, personalized voice mails and other tokens of appreciation.